 IPOs Generally.
 IPOs of securities may be over-subscribed and subsequently trade at a premium in the secondary market.
-When the Adviser, Sub-Adviser or sub-sub-adviser is given an opportunity to invest in such an initial offering or "new" or "hot" issue, the supply of securities available for client accounts is often less than the amount of securities the accounts would otherwise take.
+When the Adviser or Sub-Adviser is given an opportunity to invest in such an initial offering or "new" or "hot" issue, the supply of securities available for client accounts is often less than the amount of securities the accounts would otherwise take.
 In order to allocate these investments fairly and equitably among client accounts over time, each portfolio manager or a member of his or her respective investment team will indicate to the applicable trading desk their level of interest in a particular offering with respect to eligible clients' accounts for which that team is responsible.